-SIGNIFICANT RISKS IMPORTANT ISSUES Market risk: OTC trading is highly speculative and volatile.
-There is a high risk that market prices will move such that the value of your Admiral Products can be significantly less than the amount you invested in them.
+SIGNIFICANT RISKS IMPORTANT ISSUES Market risk: OTC trading is highly speculative and volatile.There is a high risk that market prices will move such that the value of your Admiral Products can be significantly less than the amount you invested in them.
 There is no guarantee or assurance that you will make profits, or not make losses, or that unrealised profits or losses will remain unchanged.
 You can reduce your risk by understanding the market relevant to your Admiral Products, monitoring your Admiral Products positions carefully and closing your Open Positions before unacceptable losses arise.
-The Admiral Products offered by Admiral are over- the- counter products and so are not covered by the rules for an exchange.
-Not a regulated market: Over-the-counter financial products, such as Admiral Products, by their nature do not have an established liquid market with numerous participants.
+Not a regulated market: The Admiral Products offered by Admiral are over- the- counter products and so are not covered by the rules for an exchange.
+Over-the-counter financial products, such as Admiral Products, by their nature do not have an established liquid market with numerous participants.
 If you want to exit your Admiral Products, you rely on Admiral's ability to Close Out at the time you wish, which might not match the underlying market's liquidity or price.

-aspects relevant to you.
+You can reduce your risk by carefully reading this PDS, the Account Terms and taking independent advice on the legal and financial aspects relevant to you.